Tickle Me Elmo

 Tickle Me Elmo is a children's plush toy from Tyco Preschool, a division of Tyco Toys, of the Muppet character Elmo from the children's television show Sesame Street.
-When squeezed, Elmo recites his trademark giggle.
+When squeezed, Elmo plays a giggle sound.
 When squeezed three times, Elmo shakes and vibrates.

-The toy was first produced in the United States in July 1996 and slowly became a fad, reaching its apex during the 1996 Christmas shopping season, with some instances of violence reported over the limited available supply.
+The toy was first produced in the United States in 1996 and slowly became a fad, reaching its apex during the 1996 Christmas shopping season, with some instances of violence reported over the limited available supply.
 People reported that the toy, which retailed for $28.99 according to its MSRP, was being re-sold by scalpers in newspapers and on the Internet for up to $1,500 by the end of 1996.
-On the tenth anniversary of the toy, Fisher-Price (who now owns the Tyco Toys properties) released a new Tickle Me Elmo named TMX in September 2006.